Little Things (TV series)

-Little Things is an Indian romantic comedy streaming television series, created by Dhruv Sehgal, who also starred in the lead role along with Mithila Palkar.
+Little Things is an Indian romantic comedy television series, created by Dhruv Sehgal, who also starred in the lead role along with Mithila Palkar.
 The series were directed by Ajay Bhuyan and Ruchir Arun and produced by Aditi Shrivastava, Anirudh Pandita and Ashwin Suresh of Dice Media.
 Its first season was premiered through the official YouTube channel of Dice Media, from 25 October 2016, to 22 November.
 Netflix later purchased the franchise and its second season and third, was premiered on 5 October 2018 and 9 November 2019.
 Its fourth and the final season was released on 15 October 2021.

 Premise

 The story revolves around Kavya Kulkarni (Palkar) and Dhruv Vats (Sehgal), a couple in a live-in relationship in Mumbai.
 The series progresses with everyday life explored through conversation between the couple.
 The language used is English, with a few sentences in Hindi (used mostly in slang).